nhAnik/gomv/README.md

 # gomv

-Move function from one package to another.
+gomv moves function from one package to another.
+After moving to another package, the referenced function calls are updated.
+Before applying changes, a diff preview is also shown.

+Currently, it works only for function and does not ensure code will compile successfully after applying changes.

 ## Usage
 ```